-When you think of camping and cooking, you may picture yourself crouched uncomfortably on the floor huddled over a gas stove or trying to scrub dried porridge of the bottom of your pot.
+When you think of camping and cooking, you may picture yourself crouched uncomfortably on the floor huddled over a gas stove or trying to scrub dried porridge of the bottom off your pot.

 And, I have to admit, I’ve been there…

-I’ve been trawling the Internet with curiosity, wonder, and envy to find the most versatile and practical camping kitchens around.
+I’ve been searching the Internet with curiosity, wonder, and envy to find the most versatile and practical camping kitchens around.

 8 Core Components of a Camping Kitchen